Skip to main content

 Public Folder

-For assets that don’t need import:
+For assets that do not need bundler processing:

-// Files in public/ folder
+// Files in public/ folder are served directly by path

 <img src="/images/hero.png" alt="Hero" />